tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 This is partially guaranteed by the assumptions of no parallelism/concurrency.
 Although, a player program could still manage to steal the CPU (effectively pausing the judging party program's execution) and try to change the state of the game by submitting other transaction for instance.
-A player could use such an attack to submit multiple transactions that will be validated on the same balances but executed on different balances.
+A player could use such an attack to submit multiple transactions that will be validated on the same balances, but executed on different balances.

 To avoid this, we will make use of synchronization tools to only allow one concurrent execution of the judging party program's code of validation and application of an immediate transaction.
-This can materialized for instance by the use of operating system's _mutex_ tools, but any other synchronization tool providing equal guarantees can be used too.
+This can be materialized for instance by the use of operating system's _mutex_ tools, but any other synchronization tool providing equal guarantees can be used too.

 ### Delayed/scheduled transactions completion

-As delayed transactions are validated without the transfers of resources actually taking place and have a deadline for this transfer to happen.
+Delayed transactions are validated without the transfers of resources actually taking place and have a deadline for this transfer to happen.
 It has to be checked that the transfer was indeed done strictly before the deadline.

-When the game's clock ticks to this absolute time unit, it will tell the judge that there is some delayed transactions that should be checked for having been completed.
+When the game's clock ticks to this absolute time unit (the deadline), it will tell the judge that there is some delayed transactions that should be checked for having been completed.
 The judging party will then check if the transactions have been completed by the players participating in the scheduled transaction.
 Checks for completion of delayed transaction will **always** be performed **before any other action** can be taken in the current round.
-If the player that was supposed to transfer the resources did not transfer the exact amount of resources it was supposed to, this player will be considered as a cheater.
+If the player that was supposed to transfer the resources did not transfer the exact amount of resources it was supposed to, this player will be considered a cheater.

 Note that in order to guarantee that the current player is not able to talk to the judging party before the end of the delayed transactions checks, we will once more make use of synchronization tools, as in the case of  immediate transactions